tuxtor/the-j/src/jbake/content/blog/2018/2018-07-30-NetBeans-9-JavaEE-JakartaEE.md

 # Is it possible to enable Java EE support in NetBeans 9?

 Considering that NetBeans has been modular since . . . ever, we could expect support for old modules in the new NetBeans version.
-As a matter of fact, **this is the official approach to enable JavaEE support on NetBeans 9**, [by using kits](https://blogs.apache.org/netbeans/entry/what-s-happened-to-my).
+As a matter of fact, **this is the official approach to enable Java EE support on NetBeans 9**, [by using kits](https://blogs.apache.org/netbeans/entry/what-s-happened-to-my).

 Hence I've prepared a small tutorial to achieve this.
 This tutorial is focused on MacOS but steps should be exactly the same for Linux and Windows.
 To show some caveats, I've tested two app server over Java 8 and Java 10.